briannichols0702/docs/staking-tutorial.md

 **Step 1:**

 Navigate to staking.bescscan.io and login to your wallet through metamask.
 Make sure you are on Besc network.
-If you are not please follow the instructions [**here**](https://docs.bescscan.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask).
+If you are not please follow the instructions.

 ![](.gitbook/assets/0%20%284%29.png)